aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

 ## Solution

 The simple solution to this problem is to create an array of size *n* and add the value *k* to each array element between the given indices, inclusive.
-While we're adding *k* to our array elements, we check if the sum of the current element and *k* is larger than our max value.
-If it is, we replace the max value with the sum we just calculated.
+While we're adding *k* to our array elements, we keep track of the largest value we've seen with a variable, *max*, and update it whenever we see a larger value.

 Here is the simple solution in Java: